 2009-2011: We organized a Community Advisory Committee of local stakeholders and conducted two public meetings in 2010-2011.
 AECOM, the design partner retained by DOT, used information from the Partnership, DOT, the Advisory Committee, and the public meetings to create a design.

 2012: The Public Design Commission approved the final design.

 2013-2014: With support from SBS, the Partnership created a Construction Mitigation plan to reduce the negative effects of construction on businesses within and surrounding the construction footprint.
 The plan includes highlighting business specials, organizing events, mailing information to 2,900 local addresses, providing additional sanitation, distributing construction updates from DDC, improving signage, and adding visual interest to the area through the installation of a 1,200-ft construction fence wrap designed by artist Nami Yamamoto in partnership with DOT and DDC.

-2014-Onward: Construction is set to begin Fall of 2014 and last approximately 18 months.
+July 2017: Construction continues, marking 36 months after work began (two years over-scheduled from the original timeline provided by the City).
 After completion, the plaza will be a space to sit and relax, eat lunch or enjoy events.
 Have ideas for what types of events and programs should happen in the plaza?
 Please share your thoughts through this short survey.

 October 2017: The plaza receives plantings – including dozens of trees and hundreds of grasses, shrubs, flowers, and ornamental plantings.
 A permanent public art piece, Formosa by Matthew Geller, is installed.